themanyone/crap/README.md

 ## Interactive `crap`.

 The future of Rapid Application Development is `icrap`.
 Instant gratification at the speed of C. Try out individual lines of code and get instant results from the `icrap` interactive shell.
 Test ideas BEFORE putting  `crap` into production.
-It's a read-eval-print loop (REPL) for C, C++, `crap`, and a bunch of other languages.
+It's a read-eval-print loop (REPL) for C, C++, `crap`, zig, hare, go, and other languages.
 Get it here for free: https://github.com/themanyone/itcc

 ```c
  $ ./icrap -lm